 Upper West Side, Manhattan, New York

-This project involved the radical transformation of a tiny, awkward apartment at the top of a six-story building.
-The existing apartment had only 425 square feet of floor area, but a ceiling height of over 24 feet.
-The new design creates a flowing interior landscape that takes advantage of this height, allowing light to spill down from above, and creating a bright, open, and comfortable home.
+What was once a tiny, awkward apartment at the top of a six-story building is now a multilevel, functional home.
+The existing apartment had only 425 square feet of floor area but a height of over 24 feet.
+By utilizing this height, we created a flowing, platformed interior while maintaining open, vertical space.

 Architect: Specht Harpman